-Prior to SCRUM and other popular Agile methodologies, Waterfall model was widely used to organize and deliver software projects.
+Prior to SCRUM and other popular Agile methodologies, the Waterfall model was widely used to organize and deliver software projects.

 Waterfall Model Phases